WolfeTyler/PR2-RViz-Object-Recognition-Picking-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.

+Utilized Passthrough and RANSAC filtering on the point-cloud data

+![alt text][image1]

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

+Utilized Euclidean Clustering to distinguish identified objects for pick & place

+![alt text][image2]

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
 Here is an example of how to include an image in your writeup.